yeswework/fabrica-dev-kit/README.md

 The multiple classes are to specify size / styles at different breakpoints via media queries, but they make the code bloated and hard to read – and the CSS rules to target all the options across all the different breakpoints are hundreds of lines long.
 And none of the styles are semantic...

-With Lost Grid (a PostCSS plugin included with Fabrica), we can move all the presentational rules where they belong – in our stylesheet – and make our classes semantic.
+With LostGrid (a PostCSS plugin included with Fabrica), we can move all the presentational rules where they belong – in our stylesheet – and make our classes semantic.
 We'll also make use of BEML for maximum conciseness (see above).
 Here's a quick example for comparison:

 ```
 <div block="row">